 Regardless of where you live, you can turn your garden into a small wildlife refuge.
 Learn how you can help preserve valuable wildlife habitat, and maintain plant and animal populations that are decreasing due to urbanization.

 Did you know that many common flowers and nursery varieties threaten to replace our native vegetation?
 These natural invaders may be growing in your own backyard!

 Find out more about the hundreds of species at risk in Ontario, which include endangered, threatened and special concern species.

 You have just learned that a favourite wetland or woodland will soon be destroyed by development unless you do something.
 Fast action is needed to save the area.
 What do you do?
 Here are the important steps that you should take.

-About Making a Delegation to a Municipal Council or Standing Committee of Council
+Making a Delegation to a Municipal Council or Standing Committee

 Whether you live in a big city with a large municipal council or a small municipality with only a few councillors, you, too, can make your voice heard by your local officials.
 Council delegations allow citizens to get local issues into the public arena and are a basic component of the municipal democratic process.

 Influencing the corporate or government decision-making process is not easy.
 As a person attempting to influence the process, you need to be aware that there are potentially hundreds of variables; however, some are more important than others.
 Here are some basic guidelines to get the types of decision you want.

 So you’re upset with the government’s record on protecting woodlands.
 Or maybe they’ve just caved in again to yet another sprawling development proposal.
 You want to do something to help change their ways, but the enormity of the task makes success look hopeless.
 What can you do?
 One of the most effective weapons, readily available and proven by the test of time, is a letter.